usuaero/MachUpX/docs/source/HowToCreateInputFiles.md

                     "type" : (string)
                         Specifies which definition of state is to be used.
-The difference lies in how the velocity is defined.
-If "type" is "rigid-body", then the velocity given must be the translational velocity of the aircraft in flat-earth coordinates.
-If "type" is "aerodynamic", the the velocity given describes the freestream vector at the origin of the aircraft.
-This can be done by giving the vector in body-fixed coordinates, or specifying a velocity magnitude and alpha and beta.
+The difference lies in how the velocity and orientation are defined.
+If "type" is "rigid-body", then the velocity given must be the translational velocity of the aircraft in flat-earth coordinates and "orientation" must be specified.
+If "type" is "aerodynamic", the the velocity given is the magnitude of the freestream velocity vector at the origin of the aircraft. "alpha" and "beta" must then also be specified, which set the orientation of the aircraft.

                     "position" : (vector, optional)
                         Position of the origin of the aircraft's body-fixed coordinate system in flat-earth